-Mobility management may be partially or fully distributed.
-In the former case only the data plane is distributed.
+Mobility management may be partially or fully distributed [I-D.yokota-dmm-scenario].
+In the former case only the data plane is distributed, implicitly assuming separation of data and control planes as described in [I-D.wakikawa-netext-pmip-cp-up-separtion].
 Fully distributed mobility management implies that both the data plane and the control plane are distributed.
-Such concepts of data and control plane separation are not yet described in the IETF developed mobility protocols so far but are described in detail in [I-D.yokota-dmmscenario].
 While mobility management can be distributed, it is not necessary for other functions such as subscription management, subscription database, and network access authentication to be similarly distributed.

-A distributed mobility management scheme for flat IP-based mobile network architecture consisting of access nodes is proposed in [Paper-Distributed.Dynamic.Mobility].
+A distributed mobility management scheme for a flat mobile network of access nodes is proposed in [Paper-Distributed.Dynamic.Mobility].
 Its benefits over centralized mobility management are shown through simulations in [Paper-Distributed.Centralized.Mobility].
 Moreover, the (re)use and extension of existing protocols in the design of both fully distributed mobility management [Paper-Migrating.Home.Agents] [Paper-Distributed.Mobility.SAE] and partially distributed mobility management [Paper-Distributed.Mobility.PMIP] [Paper-Distributed.Mobility.MIP] have been reported in the literature.
-Therefore, before designing new mobility management protocols for a future flat IP architecture, it is recommended to first consider whether existing mobility management protocols can be extended to serve a flat IP architecture.
+Therefore, before designing new mobility management protocols for a future distributed architecture, it is recommended to first consider whether existing mobility management protocols can be extended.